4EyesMarcus/JotoroModerationBot/README.md

 /ban_link - Bans a link from the discord and erases the link from the message

 /set_changelog_channel - Sets the channel for the bot to send updates for it in

+/setup - Brings you through all the nooks and cranies to get the bot rollin your server, your way.